3 Spatial data operations

 [ True, True, False, False, False, False]])

-In the code chunk above, we have created a mask object called mask with values randomly assigned to True and False.
-Next, suppose that we want to keep those values of elev which are False in mask (i.e., they are not masked).
+Next, suppose that we want to keep only those values of elev which are False in mask (i.e., they are not masked).
 In other words, we want to mask elev with mask.
-The result is stored in a copy named elev1.
-To be able to store np.nan in the raster, we also need to convert it to float (see Section 2.4.2):
+The result will be stored in a copy named masked_elev (Figure 3.17 (c)).
+In the case of elev.tif, to be able to store np.nan in the array of values, we also need to convert it to float (see Section 2.3.2).
+Afterwards, masking is a matter of assigning np.nan into a subset defined by the mask, using the ‘boolean array indexing’ syntax of numpy.

 array([[ 1., 2., nan, nan, 5., 6.],